 2. Dwight Eisenhower, 1957

-Queen Elizabeth II made her first official visit to American after being crowned queen in 1957.
+Queen Elizabeth II made her first official visit to America after being crowned queen in 1957.
 Queen Elizabeth II and Dwight Eisenhower had previously met when she was still a princess, as he had befriended her parents.

 On October 20th, 1957, Queen Elizabeth II attended a state dinner at the White House.
 For the occasion, Eisenhower wore his British Order of Merit, which had been awarded to him by Queen Elizabeth’s father, King George VI.
 Two years later, Queen Elizabeth would host Eisenhower at Balmoral Castle.